Pronounced: PIE-low-NIGH-dull sist

 Talk with your doctor about the best treatment plan for you.
 The choice of treatment will depend on the extent of the condition and your general overall health.
 Treatment options include:

 The abscess is lanced, the pus drained, and the wound is packed with sterile gauze.
 This helps it heal from the inside out.
-But, this usually does not cure the problem because abnormal tissue remains.
+This usually does not cure the problem because abnormal tissue remains.

 American Society of Colon and Rectal Surgeons